8bitnz/PowerVCAV/README.md

 ## vm-report.ps1

-This is an example PowerShell screipt which uses the PowerVCAV module to generate a report showing detailed VM replication information from the VCAV API:
+This is an example PowerShell script which uses the PowerVCAV module to generate a report showing detailed VM replication information from the VCAV API:

 Example: